noir-lang/noir/docs/docs/about_aztec/roadmap/engineering_roadmap.md

 ## Slow Updates tree?

 We _need_ a way to read mutable public data from a private function.

+Note: we just published the [Slow Updates Tree](../../concepts/foundation/communication/public_private_calls/slow_updates_tree.md).

 ## Contract classes and instances?